This is a test.

 Black Dogs

-Black dogs suffer from many of the same misconceptions as cats.
+During Black Dog and Black Cat Syndrome Awareness Month, it’s important to shed light on the biases faced by black dogs, similar to those encountered by black cats.
 In ancient times, they were often seen as guardians of the underworld.
 The old stigma persists: black pups are often seen as aggressive, even today.
 Unfortunately, they are also overrepresented in shelters, which is one reason we’re happy to support this awareness month.
 However, not all the news is bad.
 After all, the Black Lab is one of the nation’s most popular pets.

 Reasons To Adopt A Black Pet